yanggao1119/web_app_catbook/README.md

 # web_app_catbook

-demo code for setting up a simple Python web server with Flask and AWS
+Follow run-setup.sh to set up a simple Python web service with Flask and AWS EC2/RDS/S3

+Have a lot of fun!